vaultage-pm/vaultage/SYSTEM_DESIGN.md

 - a message `UPDATE`from `U` to `S`, containing an encrypted database, and requesting the server to store the new one.

 ## Strawman protocol

+This is a simplified version of the protocol.
+The real protocol is described below.

 Install phase:
 1) The vaultage server is installed on `S`.